melintea/upml/README.tla.md

 ### A lamp switch

-Close the system as described in the Promela page.
-Note: this will generate an infinite run (for now)
+Close the system as described in the [Promela](README.spin.md) page.
+Note: this will generate an infinite run (for now).

 Then run upml and load the result in the toolbox: